sunilswain/Malix/README.md

     git clone https://github.com/sunilswain/Malix

-then go to same directory as MalixMail and run setup.py using this command
+then go to same directory as Malix and run setup.py using this command

     py setup.py install